jbonling/NZBDonkey/README.md

 If no special treatment option is working for this web site please open an issue on github providing as much information about this web site as possible.

 ## Change log
+### v0.6.2
+* Bug fixes: Bug fix for a stupid bug causing the script to stop silently if "do not use categories" is selected.

 ### v0.6.1
 * Bug fixes: Bug fix for automatic categories in combination with manual category selection fall-back.
 * Bug fixes: created separate manifest.json for FF with persistent set to false again and also added the application ID.